 Product selection and buyer satisfaction are instrumental to Amazon’s success.
 By providing industry-standard product identifiers for their listings, sellers improve the quality of the Amazon catalogue as a whole.
-Promoting confidence in the range of products depicted in the Amazon catalogue – from Books to Jewellery to Tools – helps to ensure a high-quality experience for customers.
+Promoting confidence in the range of products depicted in the Amazon catalogue helps to ensure a high-quality experience for customers.

 Using the product identifier to create new product pages is an important element of ensuring a high-quality experience for customers.
 Using standard identifiers also makes it easier for other sellers to make subsequent data contributions to product pages.

 categories require sellers to use a Global Trade Identification Number (GTIN), such as an EAN